LIX: Implicitly Infusing Spatial Geometric Prior Knowledge into Visual Semantic Segmentation for Autonomous Driving: Introduction

-It is reasonable to consider that knowledge distillation (KD) techniques, initially introduced by Hinton \etal \cite{hinton2015distilling}, can be a viable solution to achieve this objective.
-These techniques generally fall into two main categories: (a) logit distillation (LD) \cite{10292885, shu2021channel, hinton2015distilling} approaches, which train the student model to replicate the logits of the teacher network, by minimizing the divergence or distance between the probability distributions generated by the teacher and student networks; and (b) feature distillation (FD) approaches \cite{zagoruyko2016paying, kim2018paraphrasing, huang2017like, park2019relational, tung2019similarity, ahn2019variational, chen2021distilling} focusing on leveraging the abundant information available in the activations, neurons, and features of the intermediate layers from the teacher DNN to provide guidance and supervision for the student model training.
+\clr{Existing KD techniques are generally classified into two main categories: logit distillation (LD) and feature distillation (FD).
+The former approaches \cite{10292885, shu2021channel, hinton2015distilling} train the student network to replicate the logits of the teacher network by minimizing the divergence or distance between the probability distributions generated by both networks.
+On the other hand, the latter approaches \cite{zagoruyko2016paying, kim2018paraphrasing, huang2017like, park2019relational, tung2019similarity, ahn2019variational, chen2021distilling} leverage the abundant information available in the activations, neurons, and features of the teacher network's intermediate layers to provide guidance and supervision for the training of the student network.}

-Nonetheless, directly applying these existing techniques to our specific problem remains challenging due to three considerations: a) one notable challenge emerges primarily due to the absence of spatial geometric information, leading to a huge gap that the student model often struggles to bridge in order to learn the multi-source prior knowledge acquired by the teacher model \cite{hu2023multi,garcia2018modality}; b) the differences between teacher and student DNN models, including discrepancies in heterogeneous data feature characteristics such as dimensions, magnitudes, distributions, and more, form as a barrier to the effective infusion of spatial geometric prior knowledge \cite{aggarwal2015data}; c) comprehensive feature consistency measurement should be emphasized and requires further exploration, as it has a direct impact on the overall performance of feature distillation \cite{huang2017like,zagoruyko2016paying,park2019relational}.
+Nonetheless, directly applying these existing techniques to our specific problem remains challenging due to three considerations. \clr{First, while there are several existing KD methods for cross-modal distillation, such as \cite{zheng2022boosting1, zhou2023unidistill, cen2023cmdfusion} (from RGB images and LiDAR point clouds to LiDAR point clouds) and \cite{zheng2022boosting2,qiu2023multi} (from multi-frame point clouds to single-frame point clouds), they are not specifically designed for the task discussed in this study.
+Direct application of such algorithms to our task is infeasible due to the differences in network architectures that arise from distinct input modalities.
+Second, differences in architecture between teacher and student networks result in discrepancies in heterogeneous feature characteristics, such as dimensions, magnitudes, and distributions.
+These discrepancies form a barrier to the effective infusion of spatial geometric prior knowledge \cite{aggarwal2015data}.
+Third, comprehensive feature consistency measurement should be emphasized and requires further exploration, as it directly impacts the overall performance of FD \cite{huang2017like,zagoruyko2016paying,park2019relational}.}